mackelab/velocity-hypothesis-test/README.rst

 Velotest is a hypothesis test for how well any 2D embedding of positional and velocity data represents the original high dimensional data.
-It's current main application is to help practitioners using 2D embeddings of single cell RNA sequencing data with RNA velocity to decide which 2D velocity vectors are faithfully representing the high-dimensional data.
+It's current main application is to help practitioners using 2D embeddings of single cell RNA sequencing data with RNA velocity decide which 2D velocity vectors are faithfully representing the high-dimensional data.

 Installation